dekwahdimas/datacomm-sec/README.md

 Data communication security is applied between three virtual machines using socket programming and rest-api.

+> _the main goals were achieved but it's still a work in progress_

 ## About Virtual Machines

 1. Virtual Machine 1 (VM-01)